jendave/proxy-printer/README.md

 proxy-printer
 =============

-Prints out quick-and-dirty proxies for a popular trading card game
+Prints out quick-and-dirty proxies for the Magic: The Gathering trading card game

 ## DESCRIPTION: